jamessynge/TinyAlpacaServer/README.md

 ## Status

-The basic code is mostly complete, though the full system isn't yet responding to requests (connections are closed as soon as the message is sent).
-I'm working to debug, hence the recent effort on src/utils/logging.h.
+The basic code is mostly complete, though the management and setup methods aren't implemented yet.
+Automated tests of the entire system aren't yet implemented.

 The design goal of the TAS_VLOG and TAS_CHECK macros in logging.h is that they compile down to zero bytes when disabled.
 Early tests indicated the approach